picosh/docs/posts/getting-started.md

 keywords: [pico, getting, started]
 ---

-All of our managed services are connected by our main pico.sh SSH service.
-So in order to be granted access you will need to create an account.
+Access to our services requires creating an account using our pico.sh TUI.

 # Create your account with Public-Key Cryptography